Repo-Rani/Document/README.md

 # Hackathon-Day-2
 E-Commerce System Architecture
 This repository provides a comprehensive overview of the system architecture for a modern e-commerce platform.
-It is designed to support key functionalities such as user registration, product exploration, order management, and shipment tracking, ensuring a seamless user experience.
+It is designed to support key functionalities such as user registration, product exploration, order management, and shipment tracking, ensuring a seamless user experience

 Table of Contents
 Overview